Generalization of formal monad theory to lax functors: Introduction

 When we restrict the domain and codomain to single object bicategories, a lax functor is merely a lax monoidal functor between monoidal categories.
 For example, the forgetful functor $\Ab\rightarrow\Set$ has a canonical lax monoidal structure.
 Other examples include graded rings, i.e., to give a graded ring $R \cong \bigoplus_{n}R_n$ is to give a lax monoidal functor $\N^{\mathrm{dis}}\rightarrow\Ab; n \mapsto R_n$ where $\N^{\mathrm{dis}}$ is a discrete category whose objects are natural numbers with the monoidal structure defined by addition.

-If $\D$ is the single object full sub-2-category of $\Cat$ with the object $\mathbb{C}$, which is just a monoidal category of endo-functors $\mathrm{End}(\mathbb{C})$, a lax functor $\A\rightsquigarrow\mathrm{End}(\mathbb{C})$ from a 2-category $\A$ is a 2-category-graded monad, which includes all the notions ordinary monads, graded monads, and category graded monads \cite{OrchWadlEade_2020_unif_grad_param_mnd}.
+If $\D$ is the single object full sub-2-category of $\Cat$ with the object $\mathbb{C}$, which is just a monoidal category of endo-functors $\mathrm{End}(\mathbb{C})$, a lax functor $\A\rightsquigarrow\mathrm{End}(\mathbb{C})$ from a 2-category $\A$ is a 2-category-graded monad, which includes all the notions ordinary monads, graded monads~\cite{Fujii_2019_grad_index_monads,FujiiKM16}, and category graded monads \cite{OrchWadlEade_2020_unif_grad_param_mnd}.

 In this paper, we view a lax functor as a generalized monad, and we generalize notions and theorems of monads to lax functors.
 Our results will be presented in \Cref{sec:adj_lax_classifier,sec:Gray_dist}.
-In \Cref{sec:adj_lax_classifier}, we study the generalization of the relation of monads and adjunctions, including Eilenberg-Moore/Kleisli objects, and in \Cref{sec:Gray_dist}, we study the generalization of distributive laws of monads.
+In \Cref{sec:adj_lax_classifier}, we study the generalization of the relation of monads and adjunctions, including Eilenberg-Moore/Kleisli objects.
+This result includes a generalization of work by Street~\cite{Street_1972_two_const_lax_func}: his work was about a lax functor $\A \to \Cat$ where $\A$ is 1-category, which we generalize to a lax functor $\A \rightsquigarrow \K$ between 2-categories.
+In \Cref{sec:Gray_dist}, we study the generalization of distributive laws of monads.

-In detail, we study the lax algebras of a 2-monad $T$ on a 2-category $\K$ in \Cref{sec:adj_lax_classifier}.
+In detail, we study the lax algebras of a 2-monad $T$ on a 2-category $\K$ in \Cref{sec:adj_lax_classifier}. { The content of this section turned out to be almost identical to Section 8 to Lack's paper ``Morita Contexts as Lax Functors'' in 2014 }\cite{Lack_2014_morita}.
+A reader can also find similar contents with clearer proofs in \cite{Miloslav} as well.
 The key player in the section is an adjunction $X\inlineadj A$ in the base 2-category $\K$ whose codomain $A$ of the left adjoint has a structure of strict algebra $\mathbb{A}$, which will be called a \emph{lax doctrinal adjunction}.
-The name lax doctrinal adjunction is taken after the \emph{doctrinal adjunction} introduced by Kelly in his paper.
+The name lax doctrinal adjunction is taken after the \emph{doctrinal adjunction} introduced by Kelly in his paper~\cite{Kelly_1974_doctrinal_adjunction}.
 Recall that a doctrinal adjunction consists of the following data: an adjunction $A\inlineadj B$ in the base 2-category $\K$ in which both objects $A$ and $B$ are equipped with structures of strict algebras $\mathbb{A}$ and $\mathbb{B}$ together with the structure of lax morphism on the right adjoint, which is equivalent to give a colax morphism structure on the left adjoint.
 Although a structure of strict algebra is given only to one side $A$ in our lax doctrinal adjunction $X\inlineadj A$, a lax algebra structure $\mathbb{X}$ on $X$ can be induced along the left adjoint, and we can show that the right and left adjoint has a canonical structure of lax and colax morphisms.